-A credit card is just a way to access a credit account the bank has made available to you.
-The credit account comes with some strings, which are outlined in your credit card agreement.
-The credit card agreement is a contract that outlines the terms, conditions, pricing, and penalties of the credit card.
+A credit card is more than just a piece of plastic that lets you spend money.
+It's a way to access the credit limit the card issuer has agreed to allow you to borrow against.
+Your credit account comes with some stipulations that you have to stick to if you want to keep using your credit card and avoid having your credit affected.
+The rules of your credit card are outlined in your credit card agreement, a type of contract that outlines the terms, conditions, pricing, and penalties of the credit card.

 You may be able to reject certain parts of your credit card agreement, like the arbitration clause, but it depends on the credit card issuer.

 What's in a Credit Card Agreement